arrilot/laravel-widgets/README.md

 ?>
 ```

 3) Add some facades here too.
-If you prefer custom blade directives to facades you can skip this step.
+You can skip this step if you prefer custom blade directives.

 ```php
 <?php